-Name Independent (1) Financially Literate (2) Education and Experience Ronald Andrews Yes Yes Master's degree in political science, and a Bachelor's degree of Science in horticulture, and on the boards of two reporting issuers.
-Gary Robertson Yes Yes Certified Financial Planner and director of several reporting issuers Peter Bojtos Yes Yes Professional Engineer with over 48 years of worldwide experience in the mining industry
+Name Independent (1) Financially Literate (2) Education and Experience Ronald Andrews Yes Yes Master's degree in political science, and a Bachelor's of Science degree in horticulture, and on the boards of two reporting issuers.
+Member of the audit committee of three reporting issuers.
+Peter Bojtos, Chairman Yes Yes Professional Engineer with over 50 years of worldwide experience in the mining industry Carolina Ordonez Yes Yes Vice President Corporate Affairs of a publicly traded company